jes/submerge/README.md

 [HookTube](https://hooktube.com/) is an alternative YouTube user interface that lets you watch the videos with less of the tracking, but HookTube doesn't yet support subscriptions.

-Submerge lets you subscribe to YouTube channels with player links going directly to HookTube.
+Submerge lets you subscribe to YouTube channels, with the player links going directly to HookTube.

 ## Roadmap